-Once your beardie is mature and an adult, their metabolism has slowed.
+Once your beardie is mature and an adult, its metabolism has slowed.
 They no longer need food in the amount or frequency they did when they were younger.
-For this reason, a two to three day trip will present no issues for them.
+For this reason, a two to three-day trip will present no issues for them.

 In fact, adult beardies regularly go without food for a couple of days in the wild when they simply can’t find food.
 They have enough stored body fat to make it through times like this with little to no issue.